Baghmara, Meghalaya

-Baghmara (IPA: ˌbægˈmɑ:rə) is the headquarters of South Garo Hills district in the state of Meghalaya in India.
-The place is bordered by Bangladesh and is about 113 km from Tura; 248 km from Guwahati; and 287 km from state capital Shillong.
-It has the famous river, Someshwari, also known as Simsang in Garo tribal language, flowing through its expanse and is also covered in hills and tracts along the way.
-This southern part of the Garo Hills region has lots of tourist spots compared to other districts and is a popular tourist destination for both domestic and international tourists when it comes to tourism in Western Meghalaya.
+Baghmara (IPA: ˌbægˈmɑ:rə) is the headquarters of the South Garo Hills district in the state of Meghalaya in India.
+The place is bordered by the Mymensingh Division of Bangladesh and is about 113 km from Tura, 248 km from Guwahati, and 287 km from state capital Shillong.
+The Someshwari River, also known as the Simsang in the Garo language, flows through its expanse and is also covered in hills and tracts along the way.
+This southern part of the Garo Hills region has several tourist spots and is a tourist destination for both domestic and international tourists.

-The famous Siju Cave is about 45 km away and to get to Siju one needs to go through Baghmara.
-The famous Balphakram National Park is 66 km away and one needs to pass through this town to get there.
+The Siju Cave is about 45 km away and to get to Siju, one needs to go through Baghmara.
+The Balphakram National Park is 66 km away and one needs to pass through this town to get there.
 The modes of transport is limited to buses and jeeps.
-This place is famous for its tasty fish and has a historical sea trading connection with Bangladesh.
-It is also a native place of the first Chief Minister of Meghalaya Captain Williamson Sangma and he always represented Baghmara constituency.
+This place is known for its fish dishes and has a historical sea trading connection with Bangladesh.
+It is also the native place of the first Chief Minister of Meghalaya Captain Williamson Sangma and he always represented Baghmara constituency.